Preparing for your trip

 Flight Schedule

 You may review the sample flight schedule(s) below.
-This information is for general planning puposes.
+This information is for general planning purposes.
 You will receive your actual flight schedule by email once we issue your tickets.

 Airlines may change schedules at any time, even after flights have been confirmed, and we are not responsible for such changes.
 Please check for updates to your flight schedule prior to booking any connecting flights and again 72 hours prior to departure.